KevinBrack/mrgll-me-pet-scraper/README.md

 -   Stores detailed pet information in a SQLite database (development) or PostgreSQL (production)
 -   Automatic OAuth token management using client credentials
 -   TypeScript for type safety and better developer experience
+-   Batch scraping of pet images from Warcraftpets.com with configurable limits

 ## Prerequisites